openshift/os/docs/faq.md

 This is particularly relevant because it's common for OCP/RHCOS to not publish new "bootimages" or disk images unless needed.

+### Outside of release image pull specs

+At the current time, these floating tags are available:

+ - quay.io/openshift-release-dev/ocp-v4.0-art-dev:4.13-9.2
+ - quay.io/openshift-release-dev/ocp-v4.0-art-dev:4.12

+This may change in the future.

 ## Q: How do I see which RHEL and RHCOS version is in a release?

 Like above, but add `oc image info`: